 In the clean stockpot, heat the olive oil over medium-high heat, about 2 minutes.
 Add the carrots, celery, and onion.
 Cook, stirring occasionally, until the vegetables are tender-crisp.
 You want the onions golden, not browned.
 If the bottom of the stockpot becomes too dry, add a splash of water.

 Skim the fat layer from the top of the broth if you wish, then add it back to the stockpot.
+Add the turkey meat.
 Bring back to a simmer and cook just until heated through, about 5 more minutes.